mgharvey/mgharvey.github.io/softwaredata.md

 ***

 I try to make all my data and software freely available and easily accessible.
+Scripts are generally available from Github, and data from Dryad or elsewhere.
 If you notice something I've neglected to post, please <a href="mailto:mharve9@lsu.edu" target="_blank">contact me</a>.

 ## Software